On the Chromatic Thresholds of Hypergraphs: Results

 \section{Results}

 Motivated by the above results, we investigate the chromatic thresholds of the families of $A$-free hypergraphs for some $r$-uniform hypergraphs $A$.
 One of our main results concerns a generalization of cycles to hypergraphs.
-A \textbf{partial matching} is a hypergraph whose edges are pairwise disjoint (note that it can contain vertices that lie in no edge).
+A \emph{partial matching} is a hypergraph whose edges are pairwise disjoint (note that it can contain vertices that lie in no edge).

 \begin{nearkpartite} Let $H$ be an $r$-uniform hypergraph.
-We say that $H$ is \textbf{near $r$-partite} if there exists a partition $V_1 \cup \ldots \cup V_r$ of $V(H)$ such that all edges of $H$ either cross the partition (have one vertex in each $V_i$) or are contained entirely in $V_1$, and in addition $H[V_1]$ is a partial matching.
-The edges in $H[V_1]$ are called the \textbf{special edges}.
-Say that $H$ is \textbf{mono near $r$-partite} if $H[V_1]$ contains exactly one edge.
+We say that $H$ is \emph{near $r$-partite} if $H$ is not $r$-partite and there exists a partition $V_1 \cup \ldots \cup V_r$ of $V(H)$ such that all edges of $H$ either cross the partition (have one vertex in each $V_i$) or are contained entirely in $V_1$, and in addition $H[V_1]$ is a partial matching.
+We call such a partition a \emph{near $r$-partition} if it witnesses a smallest $H[V_1]$.
+The edges in $H[V_1]$ of a near $r$-partition are called the \emph{special edges}.
+Say that $H$ is \emph{mono near $r$-partite} if in addition in a near $r$-partition $H[V_1]$ contains exactly one edge.